owkin/fedpydeseq2/docs/usage/logging.md

 ## Overview

-This small text provides instructions on how to configure logging using JSON and INI files.
+Instructions on how to configure logging using JSON and INI files.
 The logging configuration is divided into two parts:
 1. A JSON file that specifies the path to the INI file and additional logging options.
 2. An INI file that defines the logger, handler, and formatter configurations.